Capitol Pathways Student Info

 Phase One: Pre-selection

 Program staff review host and student applications to determine interests and needs.
-Based on this information, we will pre-select student applicants to move on to the interview phase.
+Based on this information, we pre-select student applicants to move on to the interview phase.

 Phase Two: Interviews